vponomaryov/heketi-rally-plugin/README.rst

 .. _Rally: https://rally.readthedocs.io/en/latest/

-With this tool you'll be able to generate load for Heketi, using various scenarios which create, expand and delete Gluster 'file' and 'block' volumes.
+With this tool you'll be able to generate load for Heketi or CNS, using various scenarios which create, expand and delete Gluster 'file' and 'block' volumes.

 How to use this plugin